Fuel Gauge Not Working? Learn How to Fix Your Gas Gauge

 Determine Instrument Cluster Self-Test Procedure

-The easiest way to begin is to look in your owner's manual and figure out how the instrument cluster self-test procedure is done.
+The easiest way to begin is to look in your owner’s manual and figure out how the instrument cluster self-test procedure is done.
 Depending on the age of your car and the model, the process for this varies.
 Once you have figured out how to activate the cluster self-test procedure, go ahead and perform it.
 If you have an older vehicle – pre-1990’s, the chances are this procedure cannot be done.

 In newer cars this typically involves turning on and off the headlights a certain number of times and pressing the odometer button; in older ones turning on and off the ignition a few times is generally required.

 The fuel gauge needle should go through a full sweep during the cluster self-test process.
 If it does not, the issue is with the fuel gauge directly.
 However, if the fuel gauge needle does its sweep as it is supposed to, you need to perform further tests to properly diagnose the problem.